Dunes

 Patching suggestions

 • Polyphonic oscillator: Patch a poly V/oct from a sequencer or MIDI interface.
 ZEPHYR outputs a poly audio signal with each voice independently pitched.
-Modulate SHAPE with a poly envelope for per-voice timbral variation.
+Modulate SHAPE with a poly envelope for per-voice timbral variation, and WAVE SET with a slow LFO for gradual family-level timbral drift.

 • LFO with waveshape control: Set RANGE to Slow, leave V/OCT unpatched.
 The FREQ knob sets rate.
-Use Set C shapes for rhythmic gate-like modulation contours or Set B for smooth spectral movement.
+Use Set C shapes for rhythmic gate-like modulation contours, or Set B for smooth spectral movement.
+Morph WAVE SET for continuously evolving modulation character.

 • FM voice: Patch a second ZEPHYR's PHASOR output into LIN FM.
 Set FM depth with the FM knob.
 Use HARD SYNC from the carrier for sync-FM hybrid timbres.

 • Melodic source for MIRAGE: Patch AUDIO out → MIRAGE CV IN.
-Use Set B harmonic shapes with slow SHAPE modulation for melodic lines with evolving timbre.
+Use Set B harmonic shapes with slow SHAPE and WAVE SET modulation for melodic lines with evolving timbre.

 • Phasor as modulation source: PHASOR OUT is a 0-10V ramp following the oscillator phase.
 Use it to drive waveshapers, scanners, or as a clock-synced LFO with controllable waveshape via external processors.